-The Data Is In: REITs Outperform In The Long Term
+Summary

 One of my favorite apartment REITs, the high-end coastal multifamily landlord AvalonBay Communities (AVB), also outperformed, though the COVID-19 selloff and growth stocks' strong run this year narrowed the total return gap:

-Data center REIT Digital Realty Trust (DLR.PK) has not just outperformed but absolutely crushed growth stocks since late 2004:
+Data center REIT Digital Realty Trust (DLR) has not just outperformed but absolutely crushed growth stocks since late 2004:

 Lastly, it's interesting to find that high-end shopping center and mixed-use retail plaza REIT Federal Realty Trust (FRT) has outperformed growth stocks every year except 2020 since 2004: